Golden Curry Kale

 - Tofu is a valuable plant-based source of protein that is reported to help lower “bad” LDL cholesterol.
 It may offer relief for specific symptoms of menopause, and it’s low in calories.
 An entire block of tofu has around 175 calories or so and provides about four to five servings of protein.

-This spectacular array of nutritional benefits is why Golden Curry Kale is one deliciously healthy recipe you’ll return to again and again.
+The wide array of nutritional benefits is why Golden Curry Kale is one deliciously healthy recipe you’ll return to again and again.
 And when you’re craving something warm and nourishing, this vegetable-based comfort food will be exceptionally kind to you.

 Once you enjoy a cozy bowl of heavenly Golden Curry Kale, be sure to Pin this recipe and share it with your friends.
 Also, feel welcomed to leave a comment and let me know how it turned out – I love hearing how it goes!